daniel-keogh/graph-theory/README.md

 ### Notes

 - The docstrings in this project follow the reStructuredText (reST) format outlined in [PEP 287](https://www.python.org/dev/peps/pep-0287/).
+- The contents of the `docs/` directory were primarily auto-generated using the `sphinx-quickstart` command, followed by `sphinx-apidoc -o . ../match --separate` to create the RST files.

 <!-- Images -->
 [run]: https://user-images.githubusercontent.com/37158241/76702521-5a20a980-66c2-11ea-8813-589fd489a5e3.PNG "Running"